denten-books/plain-text/2-device.md

 ultimately leave an appropriate impression [*tupōn*] on the reader's mind.
 For understanding to take place, writing must produce "true," in the words of Descartes, feelings and appetites.
 But what is true, appropriate, or proper?
-What impressions does type leave on the soul?
-What does it take to internalize or ingest an inscription properly?---these are the profound mysteries always present even in the most mundane acts of reading and writing.
+What does type [*tupōn*] impress onto the soul?
+How does one ingest an inscription in way that leaves an appropriate trace?---these are the profound mysteries always present even in the most mundane acts of reading and writing.

 ## Thought Experiment II